A Complete Guide Before Buying Your Perfect Kayak Paddle - Hiseadock

 What to consider before buying a kayak paddle?

 Buying a kayak paddle according to the length of the kayak is extremely important.
-Kayaks that are longer tend to be easier to paddle, capable of carrying heavier loads, more stable, with minimal performance loss.
+Kayaks that are longer tend to be easier to paddle, capable of carrying heavier loads, more stable, and with minimal performance loss.

 Kayak paddle maintenance tips

 A brand new paddle feels great when you use it for the first time.
-However, that feeling fades quickly as we use the paddle every day.
+However, that feeling faded quickly as we used the paddle every day.
 Our automatic reaction is to toss it in the car, lie it down on the beach, push it offshore, or bang it against some rocks without even thinking about it.
 Here’s a reminder to take good care of your paddle so that you can enjoy it for a long time.

 Whenever you are not using your paddle equipment, keeping it out of direct sunlight is your best bet.
 Invest in a blade cover or paddle bag to protect your kayak paddles.